-House cats with bird flu could pose a risk to public health
+House Cats With Bird Flu Could Pose a Risk to Public Health

 Veterinarians also warn pet owners not to allow cats unsupervised time outside as there's the risk of them getting H5N1 by interacting with other animals that might carry the disease.

-"This is a very scary virus, given that it can infect so many different host species," said Bruce Kornreich, director of Cornell University's Feline Health Center.
+"This is a very scary virus, given that it can infect so many different host species," said Bruce Kornreich, DVM, PhD, director of Cornell University's Feline Health Center.

 At least one instance of a cat infecting a person with bird flu occurred in 2016.
 As NPR reported, a veterinarian in New York City caught the virus after having close contact with infected cats.
 The vet experienced mild symptoms and quickly recovered.